C-World: A Computer Use Agent Environment Creator: Limitations

 \section{Limitations}

-While ToolGym provides a scalable and realistic environment for training and testing tool-using agents under large tool pools, our current study has several limitations.
-Our evaluation set is limited, as we synthesize 50 scenarios, which is not enough to cover the large number of possible tool--server--constraint combinations.
-Therefore, the leaderboard we report may not reflect performance on less-covered domains, rarely used tools, or less common constraint combinations.
-In addition, we mainly evaluate frontier and large open models, and we do not systematically test smaller models (e.g., models with <10B parameters).
-As a result, our conclusions about quality, robustness, and constraint following may not hold for smaller models.
+While C-World provides a scalable and realistic environment for training and testing tool-using agents under large tool pools, our current study has several limitations.
+Our evaluation set is limited: we synthesize 50 scenarios, which cannot exhaustively cover the combinatorial space of tool--server--constraint interactions.
+Although our round-robin sampling and fuzzy rewriting (§\ref{sec:task-distribution}) enforce cross-domain diversity within each scenario, and fine-tuning results on MCP-Universe (Table~\ref{tab:main_results}) empirically confirm out-of-distribution transfer, performance on rare domains or uncommon constraint combinations may still deviate from our leaderboard.
+Additionally, while we report small-model results in Appendix~\ref{app:small-models}, our main analysis focuses on frontier and large open models, and the behavioral patterns we identify (\eg the planning--execution gap) may manifest differently in the sub-10B regime.